Pubic hair: In art

 In ancient Egyptian art, female pubic hair is indicated in the form of painted triangles.
 In medieval and classical European art, pubic hair was very rarely depicted, and male pubic hair was often, but not always, omitted.
 Sometimes it was portrayed in stylized form, as was the case with Greek graphic art.

 In 16th century southern Europe, Michelangelo showed the male David with stylized pubic hair, but female bodies were depicted hairless below the head.
 Nevertheless, Michelangelo's male nudes on the Sistine Chapel ceiling display no pubic hair.

 In the late 18th century, female pubic hair was openly portrayed in Japanese shunga (erotica), especially in the ukiyo-e tradition.
 Hokusai's picture The Dream of the Fisherman's Wife (1814), which depicts a woman having an erotic fantasy, is a well-known example.
 In Japanese drawings, such as hentai, pubic hair is often omitted, since for a long time the display of pubic hair was not legal.
 The interpretation of the law has since changed.

+L'Origine du monde (1866), by the French artist Gustave Courbet, was controversial for its realism, which pushed the limits of what was considered presentable at the time.
+In contrast to academic painting, which favored smooth, idealized nudes, this painting showed a close-up view of the vulva, with full pubic hair, of a woman lying on a bed with legs spread.

+In fashion

+In 1985, four weeks before his death, Rudi Gernreich unveiled the pubikini, a topless bathing suit that exposed the wearer's mons pubis and pubic hair.
+It was a thin, V-shaped, thong-style bottom that in the front featured a tiny strip of fabric that exposed the wearer's pubic hair.
+The pubikini was described as a pièce de résistance totally freeing the human body.